 Merchants using Recurly's hosted payment pages qualify for the shortened PCI DSS Self-Assessment Questionnaire A.

-Merchants using Recurly.js are eligible to complete the shortened PCI DSS Self-Assessment Questionnaire A.
+Merchants using Recurly.js (v4) should be eligible to complete the shortened PCI DSS Self-Assessment Questionnaire A.

 Host any webpages receiving credit card information on SSL.
 Cardholder data should never be sent without SSL.
 Please note, your entire app does not have to be served via SSL.
 The credit card pages are the only pages required to be transmitted via SSL.